shingyeung/contrib/README.md

 Disclaimer:  Security risks and considerations for opening up your home network to the internet at port 443.
 Do so only if you know of the potential risks or have experience with protecting a web server, which is what NSS is.

+## Get your certificate from Letsencrypt

+[TODO - also refer to NSS installation page at inrupt]

 ## Install Solid with npm

 As root: